Keyboard shortcuts

 name

 Name of this context.
 Any UTF8 string is valid.
-This will be used as part of file- and foldernames, so better keep it simple.
+This will be used as part of file- and directory names, so better keep it simple.

 Context names must be unique.